The latest thinking on Anorexia Nervosa Treatment, for sufferers & the people who love them

 People feel out of sorts s and look for a way to feel better.
 For people who develop anorexia, the way to feel better is to lose weight, then they cannot stop.
 They start hearing a Voice which tells them to keep going, for reasons we don’t fully understand.
 They keep going because they CAN; They seem to have a way of mastering their normal hunger drives, they like the clear simple rules of the anorexic way of life and they do feel better for a while.

-People who develop anorexia have been very unhappy before they lost weight.
+People who develop anorexia have been very unhappy and commonly very anxious, before they decided to lose weight.
 There are many reasons for this unhappiness.
-This unhappiness is because they lack certain emotional skills which stop them from coping.
+Perfectionism and anxiety are part of this stress.
+They may lack other emotional skills that are needed to cope with life better.
 Only a very thorough assessment will show us what is “missing”.
 Treatment of anorexia must focus on helping the anorexic person feel strong and capable, not just “regain weight”.

 Anorexia Treatment Challenges